billh-ch/Calculator/README.md

 # Claculator

-A simple calculator made with Tkinter in Python.
+This is a simple calculator app made with python.
+You can add, subtract, multiply and divide.
+You can also have priotity and power of a number.